-We plan to invert traditional engineering education.
-Instead of beginning our future engineers’ education with book lessons to be applied in practice years down the road, we’ll begin by engaging students with real-world problems with community and professional partners that require teamwork and communication.
-From there we’ll explore the knowledge and training that will be required to create solutions.
-USF engineers will have experience solving actual issues using a multidisciplinary approach from their first day in our classrooms, beginning as apprentices on projects as freshman and graduating from their senior year as team leaders.
+We believe that students learn best by doing.
+Rather than beginning our future engineers’ education with book lessons to be applied in practice years down the road, we’ll begin by engaging students with real-world challenges.
+These projects will be drawn from community and professional partners and require teamwork and communication to solve.
+From their first day at USF, our engineers will have experience solving actual issues using a multidisciplinary approach, beginning as apprentices on projects as first-year students and graduating as team leaders.

-It’s our goal to take full advantage of existing in one of the most innovative cities on Earth, at the heart of the tech and sustainable energy revolution.
-We’ll intentionally and thoughtfully engage with this ecosystem through internships, projects, guest lecturers, and sponsorships to provide our graduates with a clear path to a 21st-century career.
+San Francisco is one of the most innovative cities on Earth, at the heart of the innovations in technology and environmental sustainability.
+Our students will have the opportunity to intentionally and thoughtfully engage with this ecosystem through internships, projects, guest lecturers, and sponsorships to provide our graduates with a clear path to a 21st-century career.

 San Francisco, CA 94117 email@example.com